DigiDuncan/DigiWOF/plans.md

 * **Guess a consonant**: the player guesses a consonant, and if it's on the board, they receive [wedge value] x [number of consonants on the board].
 * **Buy a vowel**: the player spends $250 to reveal one of five vowels from the puzzle.
 (This costs money even if the vowel isn't there.)
 * **Solve the puzzle**: the player guesses the entire puzzle.
-If they get it right, they walk away with their current round earnings, and the second and third place Players walk away from that round with $2000 and $1000, respectively.
+If they get it right, they walk away with their current round earnings.
 If they get it wrong, they lose their turn.

 ### Special Round Types